tsifrer/python-twitch-client/docs/helix.rst

         :param list clip_ids: List of clip IDS being queried.
 Limit: 100.
         :param string after (optional): Cursor for forward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
         :param string before (optional): Cursor for backward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
+        :param string started_at (optional): Starting date/time for returned clips, in RFC3339 format.
+(The seconds value is ignored.)
+If this is specified, ended_at also should be specified; otherwise, the ended_at date/time will be 1 week after the started_at value.
+        :param string ended_at (optional): Ending date/time for returned clips, in RFC3339 format.
+(Note that the seconds value is ignored.)
+If this is specified, started_at also must be specified; otherwise, the time period is ignored.
         :param integer page_size (optional): Number of objects returned in one call.
 Maximum: 100.
 Default: 20.
         :return: :class:`~twitch.helix.APICursor` if ``broadcaster_id`` or ``game_ids`` are provided, returns list of :class:`~twitch.resources.Clip` objects instead.